 For a practical guide to the insurance issues that may arise when defending a claim, see Practice note, Defending a professional negligence claim: a guide for solicitors (www.practicallaw.com/1-510-6449).

-For a guide to after the event insurance, the circumstances in which it is available, and dealing with insurance companies, see Practice note, After the event insurance: an overview (www.practicallaw.com/9-504-0925).
+For a guide to after the event insurance, the circumstances in which it is available, and dealing with insurance companies, see Practice notes After the event insurance (for policies taken out before 1 April 2013 and in the excepted cases) (www.practicallaw.com/9-525-2168) and After the event insurance (for policies taken out from 1 April 2013) (www.practicallaw.com/9-504-0925)

 Current awareness on insurance-related developments relating to litigation funding appear under the Funding (www.practicallaw.com/5-381-9613) topic on the PLC Dispute Resolution homepage.